grafana/beyla/docs/sources/configure/options.md

 Configures the time interval after which an HTTP request is considered as a timeout.
 This option allows Beyla to report HTTP transactions which timeout and never return.
-To disable the automatic HTTP request timeout feature, set this option to zero, i.e. "0ms".
+To disable the automatic HTTP request timeout feature, set this option to zero, that is "0ms".

 | YAML                    | Environment variable               | Type     | Default |
 | ----------------------- | ---------------------------------- | -------- | ------- |